Our Christ-centered purpose is to provide family-style, residential care and sustainable solutions that fight against Haiti’s orphan crisis.

 - Transitional Care.
 At 18 years of age, our children have the option of leaving our campuses as an adult or staying at one of our Transitional Care Homes in the community until they are 21.
 Those who choose to stay with Hands and Feet Project enter into a contractual agreement constituting a behavioral expectation and a work/study requirement.
 Children live, study and/or work under the guidance of a Residential Advisor.
 We are also committed to providing different apprenticeship options for these young adults.

 - Haiti Made.
-Created by the Hands and Feet Project to help provide jobs for children transitioning out of orphan care, HAITI MADE has grown to partner with numerous organizations and retailers across the USA.
+Haiti Made was created by the Hands and Feet Project to help provide jobs for children transitioning out of orphan care.
 In early 2017 Haiti Made was purchased by HEI (Haiti Entrepreneurial Initiative), a for-profit company, with the vision to provide more jobs for struggling families and individuals.
+HAITI MADE has grown to partner with numerous organizations and retailers across the USA and grown to employ nearly 100 Haitians.

-- IKONDO, an upscale hosting facility nestled in the mountains above Grand Goave, Haiti, is a job-creation, mission-tourism initiative powered by the Hands and Feet Project.
-IKONDO is poised to change the way the Church approaches Missions in Haiti by combining traditional mission experiences with upscale hospitality and touristic excursions.
-This approach creates jobs through mission-tourism and a more dignified and equitable exchange between our passionate guests and our Haitian hosts.
+- IKONDO, a guest house nestled in the mountains above Grand Goave, Haiti, is a job-creation, family preservation initiative powered by the Hands and Feet Project.
+IKONDO is poised to change the way the Church approaches Missions in Haiti by combining traditional service projects, cultural exploration and time to retreat.
+This approach creates a more dignified and equitable exchange between our passionate guests and our Haitian hosts.

 - We believe the Bible to be the inspired, the only infallible, authoritative Word of God.